AbsaOSS/ABRiS/spark-avro-dataframes/README.md

     See the License for the specific language governing permissions and limitations under the License.

-# Spark Avro Dataframes
+# ABRIS - Avro Bridge for Spark

-Pain free Spark/Kafka/Avro integration.
+Pain free Spark/Avro integration.

-Retrieve your Avro records from Kakfa and seamlessly query them as regular structured streams.
+Seamlessly convert your Avro records from anywhere (e.g. Kafka, Parquet, HDFS, etc) into Spark Rows.

 Convert your Dataframes into Avro records without even specifying a schema.